ferrovax/SeeFood/README.md

 # SeeFood
-SeeFood as seen in Silicon Valley
+SeeFood as seen in Silicon Valley.

+To identify Hot Dogs use the provided view controller code and Apple's Inceptionv3 ML model.